-First, do not take the lobsters out of the carton to play with them.
-You may open the carton to inspect them, but Lobsters-Online.com recommends you do not remove them from the carton.
-Second, add some wet newspaper and additional frozen gel packs to the carton.
+Do not take the lobsters out of the carton to play with them.
+You may open the carton to inspect them, but Lobster Trap recommends you do not remove them from the carton.
+Add some wet newspaper and additional frozen gel packs to the carton.
 This will help to keep the lobsters moist.
-Do not immerse them in freshwater, as the lobsters cannot live in freshwater.
-Third, refrigerate the entire carton right away.
+Do not immerse them in fresh water, as the lobsters cannot live in fresh water.
+Refrigerate the entire carton right away.
 The lobsters must be kept cool.
 If their body temperature rises significantly, the lobsters will perish.
-If upon inspection one of the lobsters seems lifeless or lethargic, in general the lobster is still healthy and it is all right to prepare.
-When a healthy lobster is cooked the tail will curl under the body.
+If upon inspection one of the lobsters seems lifeless or lethargic, in general the lobster is still healthy -- and it is alright to prepare!
+When a healthy lobster is cooked, the tail will curl under the body.
 If the tail curls on the cooked lobster, the lobster is safe to eat.
 If for some reason you find that you can not prepare the lobsters for several days, you may partially cook them and then keep them in the refrigerator.
 Simply place the lobsters in boiling water for six minutes, and then remove them.
-Refrigerate the lobsters right away.
-Finish cooking at a later date.
+Refrigerate the lobsters right away to finish cooking at a later date.
 See the recipes page for further cooking instructions.

 Before You Begin: